viktoriasemaan/sa-ai-agent/README.md

 ## Tool 3 - Estimate costs using InfraCost

 In the previous steps, we created the code to deploy the infrastructure.
 Before we proceed with deployment, let's estimate the approximate monthly cost to run this infrastructure for the customer.
-In this step, we will integrate the third-party tool [infracost](https://github.com/infracost/infracost) into our SA agent.
+In this step, we will integrate the third-party tool [infracost](https://github.com/infracost/infracost) into our AI Assitant agent.

+🎥 *You can find the demo with detailed steps [here](./demos/Video 3 - Tool 3.mov)*

 #### 1. Prepare Docker image